ory/fosite/README.md

 	// Now that the user is authorized, we set up a session.
 When validating / looking up tokens, we additionally get
 	// the session.
 You can store anything you want in it.

     // The session will be persisted by the store and made available when e.g. validating tokens or handling token endpoint requests.
     // The default OAuth2 and OpenID Connect handlers require the session to implement a few methods.
 Apart from that, the
     // session struct can be anything you want it to be. mySessionData := &fosite.DefaultSession{
-		Username: req.Form.Get("username")
+		Username: req.Form.Get("username"),
 	}

 	// It's also wise to check the requested scopes, e.g.: